Where to Fish in California: Our 10 Favorite Lakes, Rivers and Bays

-The Golden State of California is the most populous of the United States.
+The Golden State, or California, is the most populous state of the United States.
 With a landscape comprising mountains, lakes, rivers, a desert, and a Pacific coastline, there’s an almost endless list of outdoor activities to enjoy here.
-Whether you enjoy climbing, mountain biking, hiking, or fishing, you’ll find plenty to fill your vacation here.
+Whether you like climbing, mountain biking, hiking, or fishing, you’ll find plenty to fill your vacation here.

 There are plenty of lively coastal cities and beach resorts to explore too, including Malibu, Los Angeles, San Francisco, and San Diego.

 The fishing in California is as diverse and exciting as the State itself.
 Whether you’re into freshwater species such and bass, trout, and catfish, or you prefer saltwater fishing for species such as halibut, surfperch, and smelt, you’ll find great sport here.

 If pursuing ocean dwellers is more your bag, take a charter out to deeper waters with your favorite depth measuring equipment in search of barracuda, ling cod, and even salmon during the season.

 The golden trout was designated as the official state fish of California in 1947.
 These fish are somewhat elusive and are only found in high country locations.